-Planning Eventually Is More Realistic
+Planning Eventually More Realistic

-More Chad Geepeety™ cartoons about tech, AI, and everyday frustration.
+Explore more Chad Geepeety™ cartoons about AI, tech, and the everyday problems that upgrades somehow make worse.

 Chad Geepeety